-While taking a toll on your credit for a significant amount of time, it offers at least the ending of your financial hardships within a decade of your filing.
+Yes.
+But while taking a toll on your credit score for a significant amount of time, bankruptcy offers at least the ending of your financial hardships within a decade of your filing.
 Conversely, ongoing legal and collection efforts will continue to erode your credit standing.

 A bankruptcy is not the end of the world, although at times it may seem the case as you work through the process, and the main antidote to that is time.